 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27, HD11 and UD10) - The application site is a wide footway in Whitechapel sited outside No.35 Metquarter.
-The site is in a busy shopping area of the city centre.
-Traditional retail units with associated advertising line the footway on both sides.
-Several items of street furniture occupy the walkway providing an appropriate context for the proposed installation.
-The limited height and bulk of the InLink would ensure it does not appear unduly prominent.
-The proposal would be in keeping with the commercial character of the area and would not adversely impact on the area's amenity.
+67, HD25, HD27, HD11 and UD10) - The application site is located on a sizeable footway in Williamson Square outside Paddy Power bookmaker.
+The site is situated in a busy shopping area of the city centre.
+Several retail units and businesses surround the square with items of street furniture positioned outside the shops on the eastside and westside.
+A water fountain is located on the southside of the square.
+The commercial setting and existing street furniture in Williamson Square provide an appropriate context for the proposal and would ensure the proposal does not appear incongruous.
+The limited height and bulk of the InLink would minimise its visual effect and allow it to assimilate with its surrounds.
+The InLink's slender and elegant appearance and high quality design will complement the area's retail and busy profile and would not adversely impact on the area's amenity.

-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing BT payphones nearby thereby reducing street clutter in this area.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing BT payphones in Roe Street and Paradise Street respectively thereby reducing street clutter.
 The proposed InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The proposed site is in a pedestrianised street therefore the installation will not affect road users.
+The proposed site is in a pedestrianised street therefore the proposal will have no effect on road users.
 The subject footway is wide and has sufficient space to accommodate the installation and allow for its safe usage by pedestrians and wheelchair users.
+The InLink has a significantly reduced footprint when compared to BT payphones and it is also 100mm narrower therefore footway width will generally increase resulting from the replacement of the identified payphones.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD11, HD1) - The proposal site is situated in Castle Street Conservation Area and in the Liverpool Maritime Mercantile World Heritage Site boundary.
-The nearest Grade II listed building (45 Whitechapel) is located approximately 57metres away and will not be affected by the proposed development.
-The proposal has been sympathetically designed and will be appropriately sited outside shops.
-The InLink's slender and elegant appearance and high quality design will complement the area's retail and busy profile.
-The proposal would not have a detrimental impact on the above heritage assets given its modest scale.
+126-141, HD27, HD11, HD1) - The proposal site is situated at the border of Castle Street Conservation Area and in the Liverpool Maritime Mercantile World Heritage Site boundary.
+The nearest Grade II listed building (Playhouse Theatre) is located approximately 67metres east of the proposal site.
+Given the modest scale of the proposed development, it is not considered that it would have a detrimental impact on the above heritage assets.

 Provision of high quality telecommunications infrastructure (NPPF para 42-43, UD10, GEN3) - The InLink would provide high quality telecommunications facilities as set out above.
 It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.
-The proposed location is accessible to many workers, students, tourists and residents as part of the wider InLink network.
+The proposed location is accessible to many workers, shoppers, tourists and residents as part of the wider InLink network.